+The easing of pandemic constraints followed by further disruptions in global supply chains as well as a strong US dollar following the Russia-Ukraine war, resulted in a sharp increase in input costs, which significantly affected the Company's margins.
+Their impact is reflected in the financial statements as of December 31, 2022.
+Phinma Corporation and its subsidiaries continue to monitor developments and to adapt accordingly with continuous implementation of cost management measures/cost rationalization across departments.
-f.
-Any significant elements of income or loss that did not arise from the Issuer's continuing operations.

-g.
-On the causes for any material change from period to period which shall include vertical and horizontal analyses of any material item:

-Increase or decrease of 5% or more in the financial statements are discussed below.
+- g.
+Any significant elements of income or loss that did not arise from the Issuer's continuing operations. - None. - g.
+On the causes for any material change from period to period which shall include vertical and horizontal analyses of any material item: - Increase or decrease of 5% or more in the financial statements are discussed below. - h.

-h.
 On any seasonal aspect that had a material effect on the financial condition or results of operations.

-Like any company in the construction industry, the operations of UGC and Philcement are affected by seasonal demand.
-Demand for construction materials is greater during the dry months than during the rainy months.
+Like any other company in the construction industry, the operations of UGC is affected by seasonality demand.
+Demand for roofing materials is greater during the months from December to May, than during the rainy months of June to November.
 Hence, the demand for the first semester of the calendar year is normally higher than that of the second semester.